smswithoutborders/RelaySMS-docs/docs/Troubleshooting/Troubleshooting-FAQ.md

 - Double-check the phone number used for your account.
 Ensure it's active and receiving SMS messages.
 - Try requesting a new verification code.
-- If the issue persists, contact our support team for assistance.
+- If the issue persists, contact our <a href="developers@smswithoutborders.com">support Team</a>  for assistance.

 ---